StamLab/footprinting2012/README.md

 Even if you paste on chromosome information to the beginning of the output, be careful as the output is not in [sorted BED order].

-Typically, one would threshold the potential footprints based upon some metric that utilizes the FOS, paste on appropriate chromosome information as the first field, rearrange columns to convert the output to a BED-like format with the core footprint's bases in columns 2 and 3, and then sort to obtain the final result.
+Typically, one would threshold the potential footprints based upon some metric that utilizes the FOS, rearrange columns 2/3 to 1/2, paste on appropriate chromosome information as the first field, and then sort to obtain the final result.
+Using this procedure, you end up with 0-based [start,end) footprint calls where columns 2 and 3 hold the core footprint start and end positions.

 [footprinting description]: http://www.nature.com/nature/journal/v489/n7414/extref/nature11212-s1.pdf
 [sorted BED order]: https://bedops.readthedocs.org/en/latest/content/reference/file-management/sorting/sort-bed.html